This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a mild brain injury.
 It is usually caused by a bump or blow to your child's head from a fall, a motor vehicle crash, or a sports injury.
 Your child may also get a concussion from being shaken forcefully.

-Your child may have symptoms right away, or days after his concussion.
-Your child may have any of the following symptoms:
+Your child may have symptoms right away, or days after the concussion:

 - A mild to moderate headache

 - A change in mood (restless, sad, or irritable)

 - Short-term loss of newly learned skills, such as toilet training

 - Changes in sleeping pattern or fatigue

 - Your child is harder to wake than usual or you cannot wake him or her.